Super Proton–Antiproton Synchrotron: Background

-Around 1968 Sheldon Glashow, Steven Weinberg, and Abdus Salam came up with the electroweak theory, which unified electromagnetism and weak interactions, and for which they shared the 1979 Nobel Prize in Physics.
+Around 1968 Sheldon Glashow, Steven Weinberg, and Abdus Salam came up with the electroweak theory, which unified the electromagnetic and weak interactions, and for which they shared the 1979 Nobel Prize in Physics.
 The theory postulated the existence of W and Z bosons.
-It was experimentally established in two stages, the first being the discovery of neutral currents in neutrino scattering by the Gargamelle collaboration at CERN, a process that required the existence of a neutral particle to carry the weak force — the Z boson.
-The results from the Gargamelle collaboration made calculations of the mass of the W and Z bosons possible.
-It was predicted that the W boson had a mass value in the range of 60 to 80 GeV/c^{2}, and the Z boson in the range from 75 to 92 GeV/c^{2} – energies too large to be accessible by any accelerator in operation at that time.
+It was experimentally established in two stages, the first being the discovery of neutral currents in neutrino scattering by the Gargamelle collaboration at CERN, a process that required the existence of a neutral particle to carry the weak force—the Z boson.
+The results from the Gargamelle collaboration made calculations of the masses of the W and Z bosons possible.
+It was predicted that the W boson had a mass value in the range of 60 to 80 GeV/c2, and the Z boson in the range from 75 to 92 GeV/c2—energies too large to be accessible by any accelerator in operation at that time.
 The second stage of establishing the electroweak theory would be the discovery of the W and Z bosons, requiring the design and construction of a more powerful accelerator.

-During the late 70s CERN's prime project was the construction of the Large Electron–Positron Collider (LEP).
+During the late 70s, CERN's prime project was the construction of the Large Electron–Positron Collider (LEP).
 Such a machine was ideal to produce and measure the properties of W and Z bosons.
-However, due to the pressure to find the W and Z bosons, the CERN community felt like it could not wait for the construction of LEP — a new accelerator was needed — the construction of which could not be at the expense of LEP.
-In 1976 Carlo Rubbia, Peter McIntyre and David Cline proposed to modify a proton accelerator — at that time a proton accelerator was already running at Fermilab and one was under construction at CERN (SPS) — into a proton–antiproton collider.
+However, due to the pressure to find the W and Z bosons, the CERN community felt like it could not wait for the construction of LEP—a new accelerator was needed, whose construction could not be at the expense of LEP.
+In 1976 Carlo Rubbia, Peter McIntyre, and David Cline proposed to modify a proton accelerator—at that time, a proton accelerator was already running at Fermilab and one was under construction at CERN (SPS)— into a proton–antiproton collider.
 Such machine required only a single vacuum chamber, unlike a proton-proton collider that requires separate chambers due to magnetic fields oppositely directed.
 Since the protons and antiprotons are of opposite charge, but of same energy E, they can circulate in the same magnetic field in opposite directions, providing head-on collisions between the protons and the antiprotons at a total center-of-mass energy $\sqrt{s}=2E$.
 The scheme was proposed both at Fermilab in the United States, and at CERN, and was ultimately adopted at CERN for the Super Proton Synchrotron (SPS).